farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 #### Parameters

-* `isoMessage` - A XML message formatted in ISO20022.
+* `isoMessage` - An XML message formatted in ISO20022.

 #### Return type

-* `String` - This flow will return a XML `String` representing the balance of the specified account.
+* `String` - This flow will return an XML `String` representing the balance of the specified account.

 ### ModulrPaymentPollingFlow